Bob Carroll Jr.: Later career

 The duo's non-Lucy credits include work on the television series The Tom Ewell Show, The Paul Lynde Show, Dorothy, Those Whiting Girls and Kocham Klane.
 They created and wrote the successful Desilu series The Mothers-in-Law, which starred Lucille Ball's longtime MGM pals Eve Arden and Kaye Ballard.
 Carroll and Pugh served as executive producers and did some writing for the hit television series Alice, starring Linda Lavin, for which the duo won a Golden Globe Award.
 They also wrote the story basis for the film Yours, Mine and Ours (1968).

 In a 2005 interview with the St. Petersburg Times, Carroll discussed the fact that he and his writing partner Pugh did not receive any compensation for the I Love Lucy re-runs, as would be standard for writers today.
 He did, however, keep his sense of humor over the situation telling a reporter: "Do you think I'd be sitting here if I'd had residuals?
 I'd have flown you down to Cuba for this interview if I had."

 He co-authored Madelyn Pugh Davis' memoir, Laughing with Lucy, published in September 2005.

 Carroll died in Los Angeles after a brief illness.
 Divorced twice, he was survived by a daughter, Christina Carroll, of Los Angeles.

+Portrayal in popular media

+Carroll was portrayed by Jake Lacy (young Bob) and Ronny Cox (older Bob) in Being the Ricardos, the 2021 film written and directed by Aaron Sorkin.